-December 11, 2019 Agenda Item 3b

-Subject: MTC Resolution No. 4404.
-Regional Measure 3 Policies and Procedures

-Regional Measure 3 (RM3) was approved by voters on June 5, 2018, and on December 19, 2018, the Bay Area Toll Authority (BATA) adopted a toll schedule phasing in the resulting toll increase.
+December 11, 2019 Agenda Item 3b MTC Resolution No. 4404 Subject: MTC Resolution No. 4404.
+Regional Measure 3 Policies and Proce dures Background: Regional Measure 3 (RM3) was approved by voters on June 5, 2018, and on December 19, 2018, the Bay Area Toll Authority (BATA) adopted a toll schedule phasing in the resulting toll increase.
 The first dollar of the toll increase was implemented on January 1, 2019.
-RM3 is under litigation and collected RM3 revenue is being held in an escrow account.
-No allocations of RM3 funds are anticipated until and unless litigation is resolved in favor of RM3.
-However, in the meantime, some project sponsors desire to move projects forward, especially in situations where project phases could be underway if RM3 funds were available.
+RM3 is under litigation and collected RM3 reve is being held in an escrow account.
+No allocations of RM3 funds are anticipated u and unless litigation is resolved in favor of RM3.
+However, in the meantime, som project sponsors desire to move projects forward, especially in situations where project phases could be underway if RM3 funds were available.
 Staff proposes a Letter of No Prejudice (LONP) process as an option to address this situation.
-To provide clarity and guidance for RM3 project sponsors, staff proposes to establish the LONP process as part of the overall RM3 Policies and Procedures.

-RM3 Policies and Procedures

-RM3 Policies and Procedures are included as Attachment A to MTC Resolution No. 4404, and closely follow the Regional Measure 2 Policies and Procedures (MTC Resolution No. 3636, Revised), which have been effective in guiding the region and project sponsors in delivering over \$1.4 billion in RM2 capital improvements to date.
-The attached RM3 Policies and Procedures currently only include the capital program; guidance for the operating program will be proposed for inclusion at a later date.

-Key provisions held over from the RM2 Policies and Procedures include:

-- The general process for accessing capital funds, wherein project sponsors submit a board-approved allocation request, obtain an allocation from the Commission, and then proceed with project implementation on a reimbursement basis. - Allocating principles such as the intent of achieving a deliverable product, not replacing any previously committed funds if shortfalls would result, allocating only to fully funded project phases inclusive of RM3 funds, phase at a time allocations, requirement of environmental clearance prior to any right-of-way or construction expenditure, allocations to right-of-way only after project has construction funds committed, proportional spend-down rates across fund sources, and consideration of operating requirements for transit capital projects.
-Generally, flexibility is given for consideration of exceptions as warranted. - Eligible expenses are defined for environmental studies and preliminary engineering, design, right-of-way acquisition and utility relocation, construction, and project sponsor/implementing agency costs. - Sections dealing with project cancellation, maintenance and operating costs, cost escalation and increases, and cost savings. - Sections related to project reporting requirements and progress reports, project close-out, and at-risk reports. - Consistency with other regional, state, and federal plans and policies.
+To provide clarity and guidance for RM3 project sponsors, staff proposes to establish LONP process as part of the overall RM3 Policies and Procedures.
+RM3 Policies and Procedures RM3 Policies and Procedures are included as Attachment A to MT0 4404, and closely follow the Regional Measure 2 Policies and Proce Resolution No. 3636, Revised), which have been effective in guidir project sponsors in delivering over \$1.4 billion in RM2 capital impu The attached RM3 Policies and Procedures currently only include th program; guidance for the operating program will be proposed for in date. edures (MTC ng the region and rovements to date. he capital Key provisions held over from the RM2 Policies and Procedures ind The general process for accessing capital funds, wherein project a board-approved allocation request, obtain an allocation from the and then proceed with project implementation on a reimbursem Allocating principles such as the intent of achieving a deliverability replacing any previously committed funds if shortfalls would reconstruction expenditure, allocations to right-of-way only after construction funds committed, proportional spend-down rates a sources, and consideration of operating requirements for transit Generally, flexibility is given for consideration of exceptions as Eligible expenses are defined for environmental studies and preengineering, design, right-of-way acquisition and utility relocation and project sponsor/implementing agency costs.
+Sections related to project reporting requirements and progress close-out, and at-risk reports. t sponsors submit the Commission, ent basis. le product, not sult, allocating ase at a time y right-of-way or project has cross fund capital projects. warranted. liminary ion, construction, erating costs, cost reports, project